-- The trends in all provinces were generally similar to the national trends with R near 1 at the end of the estimation period in most provinces for both cases and admissions. - R remains close to 1 in all provinces indicating the potential for increased transmission if contact rates increase.
+- Trends at the province level were generally similar to those at a national level, with R in many provinces significantly above 1 (i.e., 95% CI excludes 1) at the end of the estimation period, and with median estimates above 1 in all provinces. - R is close to or above 1 in all provinces indicating high potential for increasing transmission.
 It is essential that recommended measures to control the spread of COVID-19, including physical distancing, hand hygiene, good ventilation, adherence to venue capacity limits, and wearing of masks, are consistently implemented. - This analysis has important limitations.
 Changes in the ascertainment rate of COVID-19 cases and deaths, the proportion of cases admitted to hospital, the delay between symptom onset and reporting, and other factors may change over time, potentially affecting R estimation.
 In addition, the relatively low numbers of deaths recorded between waves results in high levels of uncertainty and large fluctuation in R estimates based on daily deaths.
 Furthermore, a number of factors may have altered mortality outcomes over time, including treatment changes, pressure on the hospital system, and potential differences in severity between earlier circulating viruses and the 501Y.V2 / B.1.351 variant that dominated the second wave.
 Combined, these factors may lead to perturbations in the time series data that are unrelated to transmission.
 No local data are available from which to calculate the serial interval.
 Therefore, it is important to interpret these findings together with other sources of data on transmission.
 Caution should be exercised in interpreting comparisons between different timepoints and provinces as these could be affected by differential testing and reporting practices and differences in healthcare provision.